Danielle Daidone

 UPDATES

-If you're interested in beta testing our future HVPT website, sign up here!
+If you're interested in beta testing our future HVPT website, funded by a Spencer Foundation Grant, sign up here.
+At this point, it looks like we'll have a site ready for Fall 2026.

 Danielle Daidone